What is the difference between a digital piano and a keyboard?

 Ultimately, the choice between a digital piano and a keyboard depends on individual needs and preferences.
 If you primarily focus on piano playing and want a realistic acoustic piano experience, a digital piano is likely the better option.
 If you prioritize portability, versatility, and a wider range of sounds and features, a keyboard might suit you better.

-by alvah_shanahan , 10 months ago
+by alvah_shanahan , a year ago

 @toni